hannybear88/SQL-Challenge-Employee-Tracker/README.md

     * Delete departments, roles, and employees.

     * View the total utilized budget of a department—in other words, the combined salaries of all employees in that department.

+    * View All Departments
+    * View All Roles
+    * View All Employees
+        "View All Employees by Manager", // code done "View All Employees by Department", // code done
+    * Add a Department
+    * Add a Role
+    * Add an Employee
+        "Update an Employee Role", // code done "Update an Employee Manager", // work in progress
+    * Remove Department
+    * Remove Role
+        "Remove Employee", // code done
+        "View the Total Utilized Budget of a Department", // the combined salaries of all employees in that department // work in progress
+        "Exit",

 ## User Story
 - AS A business owner